Struggling to scale your integrations?

 Overview

-Prismatic's embedded iPaaS is a purpose-built, cloud-native B2B SaaS integration platform best suited for SaaS teams that must create everything from simple to highly complex integrations.
-It provides a first-class UX for non-devs (via the low-code designer) and devs (via code-native integrations).
+Prismatic's embedded iPaaS is a purpose-built, cloud-native B2B SaaS integration platform best suited for SaaS teams that must create anything from simple to highly complex integrations.
+It provides a first-class UX for devs (via code-native integrations) and non-devs (via the low-code designer).
+The platform provides end-to-end integration tooling and infrastructure, including capabilities like AI-powered development and MCP support, so teams focus on integration logic instead of infrastructure maintenance..

 Prismatic: